-Sensor-based technologies are playing a key role in making artificial intelligence (AI) possible in various fields.
-LiDAR is one of the most promising sensor-based technology, used in autonomous vehicles or self-driving cars and became essential for such autonomous machines to get aware of its surroundings and drive properly without any collision risks.
+Sensor-based technologies are playing a key role in making Artificial Intelligence (AI) possible in various fields.
+LiDAR is one of the most promising sensor-based technology, used in autonomous vehicles or self-driving cars.
+It was essential for such autonomous machines to get aware of their surroundings and drive properly without any collision risks.

 What is LiDAR Technology?

-LIDAR stands for Light Detection and Ranging is a kind of remote sensing technology using the light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
-These light pulses—combined with other data recorded by the airborne system — generate precise, three-dimensional (3D) information about the shape of the Earth, it’s surface characteristics, and various objects visible there.
+LiDAR stands for Light Detection and Ranging.
+It is a kind of a Remote Sensing technology that uses light in the form of a pulsed laser to measure ranges (variable distances) to the Earth.
+These light pulses—combined with other data recorded by the airborne system — generate precise, three-dimensional (3D) information about the shape of the Earth, its surface characteristics, and various objects visible there.

 How Does LIDAR Work in Cars?

-When observed from distance, LIDAR functions very similarly to sonar systems that emit sound waves that travel outwards in all directions until making contact with an object, resulting in a resonating sound wave that is redirected back to the source.
+When observed from distance, LIDAR functions very similarly to sonar systems that emit sound waves which travel outward in all directions until they make contact with an object, resulting in a resonating sound wave that is redirected back to the source.
 The distance of that object is then calculated based on the time it took for the echo to return, in relation to the known speed of sound.

-Actually, LiDAR systems operate under this same principle, and to do that the speed of light – more than 1,000,000 times faster than the speed of sound.
-Instead of producing sound waves, they transmit and receive data from hundreds of thousands of laser pulses every second.
+LiDAR systems also operate under this same principle with reference to the speed of light – more than 1,000,000 times faster than the speed of sound.
+Instead of producing sound waves, they hence transmit and receive data from hundreds of thousands of laser pulses every second.
 An onboard computer records each laser’s reflection point, converting this rapidly updating “point cloud” into an animated 3D representation of its surroundings.

 There are three main components of a LiDAR instrument — the scanner, laser, and GPS receiver.
 While other elements that play a vital role in the data collection and analysis are the photodetector and optics.
-Nowadays, most of the government and private organizations use helicopters, autonomous flying, and airplanes for acquiring LiDAR data.
+Nowadays, most governments and private organizations use helicopters, autonomous flying, and airplanes for acquiring LiDAR data.

 Use of LIDAR in Autonomous Vehicles

-The bunch of useful datasets from automotive platform incorporation can allow ADAS systems to make hundreds of carefully-calculated driving decisions each minute precisely.
-We are accepting this technology as a key component in developing the new driver assistance features that can guide in delivering self-driving cars with full autonomous features with a safe journey.
+The bunch of useful datasets from automotive platform incorporation can allow ADAS systems to make hundreds of carefully calculated driving decisions each minute precisely.
+We are accepting this technology as a key component in developing the new driver assistance features that can guide in delivering self-driving cars with full autonomous features with a safe and secure journey.

 How LiDAR is Making Self-Driving Cars Safer?

-As we know LiDAR is a detection system similar to radar that uses light waves instead of radio waves to detect objects, characterize their shape, and calculate their distance.
-Lidar goes even further: it detects the movement and velocity of distant objects, as well as the vehicles, own motion relative to the ground, and various other objects around it.
+As we know, LiDAR is a detection system like radar that uses light waves instead of radio waves to detect objects, characterize their shape, and calculate their distance.
+Lidar goes even further: it detects the movement and velocity of distant objects, as well as the vehicles, their own motion relative to the ground, and various other objects around it.

-Hence, LiDAR-based 3D sense is a very indispensable technology for enabling the evolution from driver assistance to fully autonomous vehicles.
+Hence, LiDAR-based 3D sense is an extremely indispensable technology for enabling the evolution from driver assistance to fully autonomous vehicles.
 LiDAR helps to gather critical data about the environment’s surrounding that ADAS requires offering reliable safety.

 As the functioning of vehicles are becoming more autonomous and taking over the key additional driving functions, ADAS will become increasingly dependent upon LiDAR to enhance perception capabilities in all types of operating conditions.